AdobeDocs/workfront.en/help/workfront-basics/mobile-apps/using-workfront-view/filter-project-lists-in-workfront-view.md

 description: By default, Adobe Workfront View displays the All Projects list in Workfront, so all the projects you have access to View are listed, regardless of their status.
 ---

-# Filter project lists in `Adobe Workfront` View
+# Filter project lists in Adobe Workfront View

-By default, `Adobe Workfront` View displays the All Projects list in `Workfront`, so all the projects you have access to View are listed, regardless of their status.&nbsp;
+By default, Adobe Workfront View displays the All Projects list in Workfront, so all the projects you have access to View are listed, regardless of their status.&nbsp;

-You can filter the list of projects in `Workfront` View to only display projects that are relevant to you.&nbsp;After applying the filters, the project list remains filtered until the next time you login or until&nbsp;they are changed.
+You can filter the list of projects in Workfront View to only display projects that are relevant to you.&nbsp;After applying the filters, the project list remains filtered until the next time you login or until&nbsp;they are changed.

 ## Access requirements

-You must have the following access in `Workfront` to perform the steps in this article:
+You must have the following access in Workfront to perform the steps in this article:

 <table cellspacing="0">
  <col>